 Seth Berman, executive managing director of Stroz Friedberg, believes that law firms must pay more attention to cyber security:

 “We know law firms are being targeted … hackers seeking commercial secrets are known to regard law firms as a weak link in the information chain.
 The very nature of law firms makes them an active target.”

 In the past, it has too often been the case that responsibility for ensuring cyber security has sat solely with the IT team.
-Whilst technology is a key factor in ensuring ongoing protection, it is crucial that all businesses, including law firms, are now recognising the important role to be played by employees, processes, and organisational culture in protecting against cyber threats.
+While technology is a key factor in ensuring ongoing protection, it is crucial that all businesses, including law firms, are now recognising the important role to be played by employees, processes, and organisational culture in protecting against cyber threats.
 When security is a shared responsibility across an organisation and staff are empowered with knowledge, the ability to avoid a breach, and detect a compromise more quickly, is increased.

 According to the latest ISO Survey, there was a 17.6% growth in the number of ISO 27001 certificates in the UK last year.
-This certification is an internationally recognised cyber secure status, and is reassuring for potential and current clients.
-Many leading law firms, including Allen & Overy, Bond Pearce, and Clifford Chance have already achieved certification to the Standard as a means of proving their commitment to securing their clients’ data.
+This certification is an internationally recognised cyber secure status and is reassuring for potential and current clients.
+Many leading law firms, including Allen & Overy, Bond Pearce, and Clifford Chance, have already achieved certification to the Standard as a means of proving their commitment to securing their clients’ data.

 Rather than being an inconvenience, or a significant cost that will not provide a return on investment, information security and protection of client data is increasingly seen as a key differentiator.
 In a world where contracts are won and lost based on very small margins, each differentiator counts.

 The threat to the cyber landscape is ever changing.
-Having fallen behind other industries, law firms will need to give cyber security their full attention in order to protect their clients and their own interests, whilst attracting new business along the way.
+Having fallen behind other industries, law firms will need to give cyber security their full attention in order to protect their clients and their own interests, while attracting new business along the way.